IIIF/api/source/presentation/4.0/properties.md

 In order to determine the behaviors that are governing a particular resource, there are four inheritance rules from resources that reference the current resource:
 * Collections inherit behaviors from their referencing Collection.
 * Manifests **DO NOT** inherit behaviors from any referencing Collections.
-* Canvases inherit behaviors from their referencing Manifest, but **DO NOT** inherit behaviors from any referencing Ranges, as there might be several with different behaviors.
+* Containers inherit behaviors from their referencing Manifest, but **DO NOT** inherit behaviors from any referencing Ranges, as there might be several with different behaviors.
 * Ranges inherit behaviors from any referencing Range and referencing Manifest.

 Clients should interpret behaviors on a Range only when that Range is selected or is in some other way the context for the user's current interaction with the resources.
-A Range with the `behavior` value `continuous`, in a Manifest with the `behavior` value `paged`, would mean that the Manifest's Canvases should be rendered in a paged fashion, unless the range is selected to be viewed, and its included Canvases would be rendered in that context only as being virtually stitched together.
+A Range with the `behavior` value `continuous`, in a Manifest with the `behavior` value `paged`, would mean that the Manifest's Containers should be rendered in a paged fashion, unless the range is selected to be viewed, and its included Containers would be rendered in that context only as being virtually stitched together.
 This might occur, for example, when a physical scroll is cut into pages and bound into a codex with other pages, and the publisher would like to provide the user the experience of the scroll in its original form.

 The descriptions of the behavior values have a set of which other values they are disjoint with, meaning that the same resource _MUST NOT_ have both of two or more from that set.
 In order to determine which is in effect, the client _SHOULD_ follow the inheritance rules above, taking the value from the closest resource.
 The user interface effects of the possible permutations of non-disjoint behavior values are client dependent, and implementers are advised to look for relevant recipes in the [IIIF cookbook][annex-cookbook].

-__Future Clarification Anticipated__<br/>
-Further clarifications about the implications of interactions between behavior values should be expected in subsequent minor releases.
-{: .warning}

 The value _MUST_ be an array of strings.